kwonghung-YIP/spring-data-jdbc-basic/doc/order-to-address.md

    ...
 ```

-The Order object is mapped to the *my_order_table* table, with ref column as the primary key.
+### Database table design

+In opposite of the entity model, the order table contains no information about address, but the address table has the order_ref column which is a foreign key refer to order record as its parent.

 ```sql
 create table my_order_table (
    ref int not null primary key auto_increment,
    ...
 ```

-The my_order_address_table table that mapped to Address entity, which has a foreign key order_ref refer back to the my_order_table.
 ```sql
 create table my_order_address_table (
    addr_id int not null primary key auto_increment,